i2p-zero/i2p-zero/README.md

 Call the `dist/linux/router/bin/tunnel-control.sh` script as follows to create and destroy tunnels:

+#### Get the router reachability status.
+Returns a string such as "testing", "firewalled", "running", "error"

+`tunnel-control.sh router.reachability`

 #### Listen for I2P connections and forward them to the specified host and port.
 Returns the I2P base 32 destination address for the server tunnel created.

 Optionally, specify a directory for storing/reading the server key file.